 Distracted driving is not just a bad habit—it’s a dangerous and costly one.
 At best, it’s a major inconvenience for other road users; at worst, it leads to serious accidents causing property damage, injury, or even death.
 The penalties for distracted driving across Canada are severe, from heavy fines to demerit points and even license suspensions.
 Staying focused on the road is not just about avoiding a ticket—it’s about keeping yourself, your passengers, and others safe.

-At Humberview Insurance Brokers, we specialize in providing tailored insurance solutions to meet the needs of drivers across Ontario.
+At Humberview Insurance Brokers, we specialize in providing tailored insurance solutions to meet the needs of drivers across Ontario Distracted Driving Car Insurance.
 With our main office located in Toronto, we are dedicated to helping clients find the best coverage options for their unique situations, whether they have a clean record or require high-risk insurance.
-We pride ourselves on offering competitive Toronto car insurance rates and car insurance across Ontario, personalized service, and expert advice to keep you protected on the road.
+We pride ourselves on offering competitive car insurance across Ontario, personalized service, and expert advice to keep you protected on the road.
 Contact us today for a customized quote!